Research

 Research Objectives

-• Establish design guidelines for implementing predictive interfaces in XR systems
+• Establish design guidelines for accessible multisensory interfaces

 Methodology